CPOMS Safeguarding Software: What Teachers Should KnowTeacher supporting students with cpoms safeguarding software strategies

 CPOMS Key Features for Schools

-Schools use CPOMS because it transforms scattered incident notes into practical safeguarding intelligence that helps identify at-risk pupils before situations escalate.
+Schools use CPOMS because it transforms scattered incident notes into practical safeguarding intelligence that helps identify at-risk learners before situations escalate.
 The system saves staff time by automating reporting workflows, ensures nothing gets missed through chronological tracking, and helps schools meet their legal safeguarding obligations.
 Most importantly, it creates a complete safeguarding history that can reveal patterns of concern that paper systems would miss.

 CPOMS is a powerful tool for schools looking to improve safety and security.
 It allows them to keep track of every aspect of their safeguarding policies and procedures and ensures that they are followed by all staff in school, supporting engagement with proper protocols.

 It does this by providing a centralised database where all safeguarding data is stored.
-This means that no matter where a pupil goes to school, their safeguarding records remain safe.
+This means that no matter where a learner goes to school, their safeguarding records remain safe.
 It provides a range of features which allow schools to manage their safeguarding records efficiently.
 These include:

 CPOMS system diagram showing interconnected safeguarding components with data flows